alexa-labs/workshop-in-skill-purchasing/lab-1-guide.md

 Field|Description|Value for Workshop
 -----|-----------|------------------
 `name`|The name of the product.
-Used by Alexa when reporitng a purchase was successful.|Five Hint Pack `smallIconUri`|Small icon used with product when displayed in the skill store or Alexa app.  |https://s3.amazonaws.com/ask-samples-resources/icons/moneyicon_108.png
+Used by Alexa when reporting a purchase was successful.|Five Hint Pack `smallIconUri`|Small icon used with product when displayed in the skill store or Alexa app.  |https://s3.amazonaws.com/ask-samples-resources/icons/moneyicon_108.png
 `largeIconUri`|Large icon used with product when displayed in the skill store or Alexa app.|https://s3.amazonaws.com/ask-samples-resources/icons/moneyicon_512.png
 `summary`|Summary description of the product.| The Five Hint Pack will give you five hints to help you solve our questions.
 `description`|A full description explaining the product's functionality and any prerequisites to using it.| The Five Hint Pack will give you five hints to help you solve our questions.
 `purchasePromptDescription`|The description of the product a customer hears when making a purchase or when they cancel a subscription.| This will give you five hints to help you solve our questions.
 `boughtCardDescription`|A description of the product that displays on the skill card in the Alexa app.| You have successfully purchased the five hint pack!
-`releaseDate`|The first date the product is available for purhcase.|2018-10-01 `privacyPolicyUrl`|A URL to the privacy policy for this locale.|https://localhost/privacy.html
+`releaseDate`|The first date the product is available for purchase.|2018-10-01 `privacyPolicyUrl`|A URL to the privacy policy for this locale.|https://localhost/privacy.html

 > Need help creating icons for your ISP or skill?
 Check out the [Alexa Skill Icon Builder](https://developer.amazon.com/docs/tools/icon-builder.html)